hackerstech/astrology-conjuctions/README.md

 ketu mars in 2 or 6 danger danger danger 8,12 sonam siya criminal  cases of india

-sun mercury 5 or 7 or 8 or 12 or 11 non virgin one of the indicators to match if 3 satisfied run away
+sun mercury 5 or 7 or 8 or 12 or 11 non virgin one of the indicators to match if three indicators or 2 big satisfied run away